RifianFernando/RifianFernando/README.md

 ### About My Self

 -   I’m currently work at IT Division in Binus University with a focus on team development and process development 📈
+-   I'm the tech antusiast where I can found my self on Bina Nusantara Computer Club, where I can get insight from there 🏫
+-   I'm Student College on Bina Nusantara and I'm Binusian 25 Department of Computer science ⌨️🖱️
 -   ⚡ Passionate about web development and Cloud Architecture, I excel in creating robust and scalable solutions that optimize the delivery of fast and seamless experiences to customers.
 -   📫 Contact me for more insight tech from me: rifianfernando19@gmail.com